 - More flexibility.
 Increasing flexibility leads to greater range of motion, which decreases stress on your low back.
 “If a person has really tight hips and a weak core, for example, we need to loosen the hips to help decrease pain.
 At Pritikin, we have a program that teaches self-stretching and also features assisted stretching.”
 Some recommended stretches: hamstring stretching, knee-to-chest stretches and hip rotation.

 - Enhanced glute strength.
 “Glute strength is an important part of an increased functional movement capacity,” Musumeci explains.
 Exercises like prone bilateral leg raises might help to achieve this goal.

 Or should we say professionals.
 “When we’re dealing with someone with pain, they should be in the medical lane first.
 At Pritikin, we have a tiered team approach, which means we try to determine the actual cause of the pain, and then a physical therapist sets up the parameters and we coordinate with our exercise physiologists.
 Everyone brings something different to the table and communicates.”

-In fact, Musumeci says that Costello implemented a program that helps clients identify issues in their bodies.
+In fact, Musumeci says that Espel implemented a program that helps clients identify issues in their bodies.
 “We do a functional movement analysis.
 We screen individuals to determine which professional they should see.”

 3. Certain types of exercise might help back pain.

 Have a lot of hypermobility—or instability—in your body?
-“Pilates might be better because it focuses more on strengthening the core and posture,” which are essential to managing and preventing back pain.
+“Yoga might be better because it focuses more on strengthening the core and posture,” which are essential to managing and preventing back pain.